 How do you think this market will evolve in the coming year?

 We believe that the market will continue to grow, as consumers become increasingly mindful in their product selections, and natural solutions become more easily accessible.
 I would suggest that consumers will also start to demand more from the market – requiring products to go beyond mere effectiveness, and to offer more general skincare benefits.
-As an example, in response to customer demand, we are set to launch an improved Salt of the Earth Natural Deodorant Spray in the next few weeks (in both 100ml and cost-effective 200ml bottles) which has enhanced moisturising properties, and an improved texture when applied to the skin.
+As an example, in response to customer demand, we are set to launch an improved Salt of the Earth Natural Deodorant Spray in the next few weeks which has enhanced moisturising properties, and an improved texture when applied to the skin.